Skip to main content

 danger

 Project wide configuration can be used by creating a class that extends from AbstractProjectConfig.
-On the JVM and JS platforms, an object is also supported if you prefer using an object to a class.
+On JVM and JS platforms, an object is also supported if you prefer using an object to a class.

 Some configuration options available in AbstractProjectConfig include assertions modes, timeouts, failing specs with ignored tests, global AssertSoftly, and reusable listeners or extensions and so on.